 Taking too much COVERSYL PLUS (an overdose) may cause low blood pressure (also known as hypotension).

-The most likely effect in case of overdose is low blood pressure which can make you feel dizzy or faint.
-If this happens,
+The most likely effect in case of overdose is low blood pressure which can make you feel dizzy.
+If this happens, lying down

 If you think that you or anyone else may have taken too much COVERSYL PLUS then act immediately: